This page was updated in March 2021.

 You can’t beat a traditional picnic, especially if you find the perfect picnic basket.
 Whether you need a simple basket for transporting your own picnic paraphernalia and food, or something to hold the full works, including glasses, plates, cutlery, a bottle opener, cool bags and more, a good-quality picnic hamper should make eating al fresco a breeze.

-Summer 2020 saw us taking a new approach to eating outdoors and with socially distanced picnics perhaps on the agenda for many again in 2021, we could once again be adapting and having picnics in our own gardens, going the whole hog with blankets, hampers and appropriate picnic food.
+2020 saw us taking a new approach to eating outdoors and with socially distanced picnics now on the agenda for many again in 2021, going the whole hog with blankets, hampers and appropriate picnic food in outdoor spaces can be made easier with the right picnic hamper.

 Which picnic hamper should I buy?

-We looked for a wide range of picnic baskets at a variety of price points, all of which held enough to serve four people.
+We looked for a wide range of picnic baskets at a variety of price points, that could hold enough to serve from two to six people.
 So which are the best picnic baskets?
 Here is our line-up of best buys.

 The best picnic baskets and hampers to buy for summer